4 Intriguing Healthcare Careers for Introverts to Consider

 4 Careers in healthcare for introverts

-Human interaction is obviously going to play a role in every career—there’s no escaping it.
+Like it or not, human interaction is obviously going to play a role in every career—there’s no escaping it.
 But that doesn’t mean you need to be stuck in a healthcare role that forces you to be “on” socially at all times.
-These positions typically find a balance that most introverted people can thrive in:
+These positions typically offer a balance that most introverted people can thrive in:

 1. Medical lab technician

-How do you feel about science?
-Medical lab technicians work in a laboratory with all the test tubes and equipment a chemistry or biology fan could wish for.
-They play an important role in saving the lives of patients, but instead of working with them face-to-face, they’re in the lab analyzing samples of blood and tissue.
+Have a knack for science?
+Did you love biology class in high school?
+Medical lab technicians work in a laboratory with all the test tubes and advanced technical equipment a chemistry or biology fan could wish for.
+They play an important role in saving the lives of patients, but instead of working with them face-to-face, they’re in the lab taking care of important diagnostic work like analyzing samples of blood and tissue.

 Why it’s a good job for introverts: The behind-the-scenes nature of this position can be the perfect fit for an introvert.
 Whether you work in a hospital or clinic, the medical labs are set apart from patients and the general hubbub of the facility.

 You’ll also be able to maintain a sense of independence in the lab while testing samples that are essential to diagnosis.
-While you may work under the supervision of a lab manager, the majority of your work will be done independently in the peace and calm of the secluded lab.
+While you’ll likely work under the supervision of a lab manager, much of your work will be done independently in the peace and calm of the secluded lab.

-Job outlook: Employment of medical lab technicians is projected to increase at a faster-than-average rate of 13 percent through 2026, according to the BLS.2 This is tied to the aging population and an anticipated need to test for medical conditions like cancer or type 2 diabetes.
+Job outlook: Employment of clinical lab technologists and technicians is projected to increase at a faster-than-average rate of 11 percent from 2020 through 2030, according to the BLS.1 This projection is tied to the aging population and an anticipated need to test for medical conditions like cancer or type 2 diabetes.

-Why it’s a good job for introverts: Health information technicians spend lots of time and energy on healthcare documents and records.
+Why it’s a good job for introverts: HITs focus their time and energy on healthcare documents and records.
 This is a great job for introverts, as you work primarily with organized systems and patient records rather than the patients themselves.
+That being said, some roles may require interaction and coordination between stakeholders like insurance carriers and healthcare providers.

-Job outlook: Health information technician positions are projected to grow at a faster-than-average rate of 13 percent through 2026, according to the BLS.2 Once again, the aging population and the prevalence of electronic health records will create continued demand for professionals who can maintain databases and systems.
+Job outlook: Employment of medical records and health information specialists is projected to grow by a nine percent rate from 2020 through 2030, according to the BLS.1 Once again, the aging population and the prevalence of electronic health records will create continued demand for professionals who can maintain these systems.

 3. Radiologic technologist

+If you’re looking for a job that comes with a unique point of view, you’re in the right place.
 Radiologic technologists are the medical professionals responsible for performing diagnostic imaging examinations on patients.
-This can include X-rays, MRIs and other advanced imaging methods used for diagnosis.
+This can include X-rays, MRIs and other advanced imaging methods.

-Job outlook: Like many other healthcare careers, the job outlook for radiologic technologist appears fairly strong.
-The BLS projects employment of radiologic technologists to grow 12 percent by 2026.2 The healthcare industry overall is facing some strain keeping pace with a large aging population, and that holds true for this role.
+Job outlook: Like many other healthcare careers, the job outlook for radiologic and MRI technologists appears fairly strong.
+The BLS projects employment of radiologic technologists and technicians to grow nine percent from 2020 through 2030.1 The healthcare industry overall is facing some strain keeping pace with a large aging population, and that holds true for this role.

 4. Surgical technologist

-If you aren’t squeamish about blood, working as a surgical technologist could be a great fit for someone like you!
-These professionals play the critical role of assisting with surgeries, preparing and sterilizing the operating room and its equipment and assisting surgeons during surgery.
+If you’re organized, good at staying composed under pressure and aren’t squeamish about blood, working as a surgical technologist could be a great fit for someone like you!
+These professionals play the critical role of assisting with surgeries, preparing and sterilizing the operating room and its equipment, and assisting surgeons during surgery.

-Why it’s a good job for introverts: Surgical technologists will spend some time with patients, but often when those patients are unconscious with anesthesia.
-They work with a small number of people to keep numbers in the operating rooms small, and most of their day involves maintaining the surgical environment.
-There’s plenty of quiet, hands-on time where chitchat is discouraged since everyone needs to focus.
+Why it’s a good job for introverts: Surgical technologists will spend some time with patients but often when those patients are unconscious with anesthesia.
+They work with a limited number of people to keep numbers in the operating rooms small, and much of their day involves maintaining the surgical environment.
+There’s typically plenty of quiet, hands-on time where chitchat is discouraged since everyone needs to focus.
+That said, you will want to keep a strong working relationship with the surgical team.

-Job outlook: Employment of surgical techs is projected to increase at a rate of 12 percent, according to the BLS.2 This is due in part to the aging population that will likely require more surgeries as they get older—as well as advances in surgery that make it a safer, more viable option for certain illnesses and problems.
+Job outlook: Employment of surgical technologists is projected to grow nine percent from 2020 to 2030, according to the BLS.1 This is due in part to the aging population that will likely require more surgeries like joint replacements or cataract removals as they get older—as well as advances in surgery that make it a safer, more viable option for certain illnesses and problems.

 The lesser-known jobs in healthcare